-The 2010’s are about to be history, so we thought it would be fun to reach out to a bunch of Austin music makers to find out one of their absolute favorite albums of the decade.
+The 2010s are about to be history, so we managed to track down some Austin music makers.
+We thought it would be a lot of fun to find out one of their absolute favorite albums of the decade.
 Um, wrong.
-We churn out lists like this regularly here at KUTX, so it seemed to us that artists would have a great time chiming in.
-We reached some and didn’t manage to track down others.
-Apparently, we underestimated the difficulty in picking ONE album from the entire decade.
-Imagine that.
-For those willing to put up with our hounding and take this daunting mission on, comments generally ranged from “this is really hard” to “HOLY CRAP!
+We churn out these kinds of lists regularly here at KUTX, so it seemed to us that artists would have a great time chiming in.
+Apparently, we underestimated the difficulty of picking ONE album from an entire decade.
+Imagine that!
+Those willing to take this daunting mission on made comments that ranged from “this is really hard” to “HOLY CRAP!
 THIS IS REALLY HARD!!”.
 Others gave in and sent us multiple picks.
-We commend the fortitude of those who saw this through, getting back to us from as far away as Europe, in the recording studio, asleep on the couch… Our unscientific survey reveals picks that range from Pulitzer prize-winners to cool obscurities, and everything in between.
-If we made your lives difficult, sorry, and thanks for playing!
-At least the final result is fun!
+We commend the fortitude of those who saw this through, getting back to us from as far away as Europe, in the recording studio, asleep on the couch… Your efforts are appreciated.
+Our unscientific survey reveals picks that range from Pulitzer prize-winners to cool obscurities and everything in between.
+If we made your lives difficult, sorry, but thanks for playing!
+The end result is definitely fun!

 – Jeff McCord, Music Editor

 My favorite album of the year / in the last decade or so.
 The production on the entire project was incredible, Freddie spills his guts over dusty loops and dirty samples that accompany his adventures as a drug dealer and musician.
 Coming off his recent legal stint, Bandana is the raw, unadulterated black American experience.

 Solange – A Seat at the Table (2016) / When I Get Home (2019)